 If your child has had an in-office procedure, they undoubtedly will have something to say about it.
 This may include lingering bad tastes, a numb lip/tongue/cheek, or a sore mouth and gums for a day or two.
 Rest assured that this is normal and they will be back to their old self in no time.

 There are some things that you can do to alleviate their discomfort, as well as things to watch for as their mouth heals.
 Please check out the following list on post-operative care, for common clinical concerns.
-(If your child was treated at the hospital, please see our GA Post-op page.)
+(If your child was treated under general anesthesia, please see our GA Post-op instructions.)

 If your child becomes ill after having a cleaning (including diarrhea and vomiting), please be aware that he/she may be feeling the effects of the fluoride treatment.
 Children often swallow a small amount of fluoride during the procedure causing mild stomach irritation.
 Please avoid heavy foods or excessive fluid intake.
 Sometimes a glass of milk can help neutralize the fluoride.